 I have a great deal of respect for Camelot.
 I do not want to dwell too much on the national lottery or Camelot during this debate, because I want to talk specifically about society lotteries.
 Unfortunately, in recent years, Camelot has lost its way somewhat.
 Many of my constituents were incensed by the decision to double the price of tickets and add 10 extra numbers to the card.
 The impact on small family syndicates was significant, and I know a lot of constituents who pulled out of supporting the national lottery as a consequence.
 I want to concentrate on society lotteries, and to flag up the extraordinary revolution that has taken place over the past decade.
 It has been a remarkable story for the third sector.

 I hesitate to interrupt my hon.
 Friend so early in his speech, but before he leaves the issue of the national lottery, whether one admires Camelot or not, is not the real difficulty Camelot’s length of tenure as an operator?
 It becomes more and more difficult to know whether it is performing as well as possible.
-The metrics simply are not there due to the monopoly that it has enjoyed.
+The metrics simply are not there because of the monopoly that it has enjoyed.

 That is a good point.
 Camelot has become complacent.
 It has a new chief executive now, as we know, but my right hon.
 Friend is absolutely correct.
 Conservatives remember well when it was launched, because we were in government at the time.
 There was a tremendous spirit of innovation and a great deal of aspiration, but Camelot has been there for a long time now, and has made some bad mistakes.
 One, incidentally, was taking the Health lottery to judicial review in an attempt to prevent it from being launched.
 If ever there were antics by a monopolistic organisation, that was it.